synthbot-anon/boorufeed_itl/README.md

+# Currently down!
+A cloud outage took down a lot of the demo infrastructure.
+Rather than hacking together a fix, I'm cleaning up the backend and making it more robust.
+Once that's ready, this demo should work again.

 # boorufeed_itl
 `boorufeed_itl` is a module that scrapes boorus and provides the results to a `loop`.
 All messages in a loop are *ephemeral*, so they're good for streaming uses, not